ruanjue/wtdbg2/README.md

 `-L5000` is usually recommended.
 Please run `wtdbg2 --help` for a complete list of available options.

-The following table shows various command lines we used and their resource usage for the assembly step (not including the consensus step):
+The following table shows various command lines and their resource usage for the assembly step (not including the consensus step):

 |Dataset                 |Genome|Coverage  |Wtdbg2 options|CPU hours|Peak RAM|
 |:-----------------------|-----:|---------:|:-------------|--------:|-------:|